gracexichen/gracexichen/README.md

 ## About Me

 <p align="left">
 Hi, I'm Grace and a recent graduate from University of California, Davis majoring in Computer Science.
 I've completed a couple of internships where I worked mostly with Python scripting and full-stack development using TypeScript frameworks.
-Right now I'm focused on expanding my skill set, diving deeper into design patterns, cloud technologies, and cybersecurity.
+Right now I'm focused on expanding my skill set.
 Please reach out for software engineering opportunities or if you just want to chat!
 </p>

 ## Tech Stack